You are here: Home » Experience a Meaningful Passover at Temple Rodef Shalom

 Following Morning Service | Matzah Brei Brunch

 Following our Passover morning service, we will enjoy a Matzah Brei brunch together.
 Enjoy this Passover favorite, fresh fruit, and other yummy foods.
 No need to register for worship services but registration is required for brunch.
-The cost is $10/Temple member adult, $15/non-member, $5/children 12 and under.
 Click here to register.

 5:30 PM | Second Night Seder

-TRS offers a congregational second night Seder that is family-friendly, lively, and captivating!
+TRS offers a congregational second night Seder, led by Rabbi Amy Schwartzman and Rabbi Jeffrey Saxe, that is family-friendly, lively, and captivating!
 We’ll retell the miracle of our liberation from Egypt through story and song while exploring the meaning of the Exodus story in our own time.
 We will delight in all of the traditional foods of the Seder meal as well.
 Wine and dessert included.
 For all the kids and kids-at-heart, don’t forget the hunt for the afikomen!
-This event is in-person only.
-Advance registration is required.
-Please click here to register.
+Registration is now closed and full.

 Table of Togetherness: